 In May, 2018, CESR and twelve leading human rights and development organizations submitted a report for a thematic hearing on ESCR and fiscal policies in Latin America before the Inter-American Commission on Human Rights (IACHR).
 CESR and its partners reported to the IACHR that the country’s weak implementation of economic and social rights in some areas restricts the Peace Agreement from correcting human rights deficits that disproportionately affect women, indigenous peoples, Afro-descendant individuals and peasants (campesinos).

-As Colombia also prepares to enter the Organization for Economic Cooperation and Development (OECD) and achieve the 2030 Agenda, evidence shows that the country lags significantly behind regional and OECD indicators on social and fiscal areas.
+As Colombia has recently acceded to the Organization for Economic Cooperation and Development (OECD), the country is expected to meet the most progressive standards observed by this organization’s members.
+Evidence shows, however, that the country still lags significantly behind regional and OECD indicators on social and fiscal areas.
 Colombia is the second most unequal country in Latin America (itself the most unequal region in the world) with rates of income poverty and extreme income poverty on the rise.
-The redistributive capacity of the State is very low, not only in comparison with the OECD, but also with respect to other Andean countries.
+The redistributive capacity of the State is very low, not only in comparison with other OECD members, but also with respect to other Andean countries.
 Unfair tax incentives, regressive taxation schemes, corporate and personal income tax evasion, illicit financial flows and corruption account for massive losses in revenue that could be allocated to implementation of the Peace Agreement and to address the human rights deficits in the country.
-CESR and partners are working towards more sufficient and equitable taxation to fulfill human rights.
+CESR and partners are working towards more sufficient and equitable taxation to fulfill human rights and sustainable development.